Study with us

 To be considered for admission to the Doctor of Pharmacy program, you must first complete 48 credit-hours of university-level study, which includes specific required courses.
 Additionally, you must attain a minimum adjusted grade point average of 3.0 or higher, and complete a situational judgement test (CASPer).

-To review the complete list of admission requirements, please refer to the College of Pharmacy Application Bulletin (PDF) provided below.
+To review the complete list of admission requirements, please refer to the College of Pharmacy applicant admission requirements page.

-If you do not meet the criteria for admission into the Doctor of Pharmacy program, you may still qualify for entry into the Faculty of Science or another program.
-For those who have not attended university previously, there are programs with direct entry available, such as University 1.
+If you don't meet the admission requirements for the Doctor of Pharmacy program, you may still qualify for entry into the Faculty of Science or another program.
+For those who have not attended university previously, there are direct entry options available, such as University 1.

 How to apply